Leonard-Atorough/TopThreeWords/README.md

 ## Rules

 - A word is a string of letters (A to Z) optionally containing one or more apostrophes (`'`) in ASCII.
+- There can be an arbitrary number of separators between words

 - Apostrophes can appear at the start, middle or end of a word (`'abc`, `abc'`, `'abc'`, `ab'c` are all valid).
 - Lone Apostrophes of groups of apostrophes are not to be considered a word.